Package 'iotables'

 data_table

-A symmetric input-output table, or a symmetric part of a use table or a supply table.
+A symmetric input–output table, or the symmetric quadrant of a use or supply table.

 Value

-A tibble/data.frame with a key row and a symmetric matrix, after removing all empty columns and rows at the same time.
+A data.frame (or tibble) with a key column and symmetric matrix, after removing all-zero (or all-missing) columns and their corresponding rows.

 Examples